vidbina/vidbina.github.io/_posts/2017-08-12-mediabuttons-nixos-dell-xps.markdown

 have to press `Fn` along with the intended function key to evoke the alternate behavior :wink:.

-Since my function keys have been configured in my BIOS to behave as function keys instead of multimedia keys, I can switch between virtual terminals by simultaneously pressing `Ctrl`, `Alt` and any of my function keys ranging from `F1` through `F12`.
+Since my function keys have been configured in my [BIOS][dell-bios-fn] to behave as function keys instead of multimedia keys, I can switch between virtual terminals by simultaneously pressing `Ctrl`, `Alt` and any of my function keys ranging from `F1` through `F12`.

 > Note that NixOS reserves the seventh virtual terminal for the window manager and the [eight terminal for its manual][nixos-altf8].